Some parts of this page may be machine-translated.

 Feature 3: Not only manual creation, but also support for implementation

 Human Science Co., Ltd. is responsible for the important phase of "implementation" after manual creation.
-For example, even after manual creation, we will continue to update the manual and conduct manual creation seminars.
-We approach the situation by implementing various measures to ensure that the manual is firmly established in the field.
+For example, even after manual creation, we will continue to update the manual and hold manual creation seminars.
+We approach the implementation of manuals in the field by implementing various measures.

 Thank you for reading until the end.
 I would be happy if this blog could be helpful for creating manuals.